saintmalik/blog.saintmalik.me/blog/2026-09-06-mongo-passwordless-aks.md

 On **AKS Workload Identity**, IMDS often answers with something like **Identity not found**.
 Your UAMI lives behind the federated token file, not classic IMDS association.
 So don't cargo-cult the VM snippet into AKS and expect miracles.

-### What works: callback + Entra token for the Atlas audience
+### What works: callback + Entra token for the Application ID URI

-Use `@azure/identity` (it understands Workload Identity env vars) and hand Atlas a real Entra access token whose audience is `api://atlas-wif`.
+Use `@azure/identity` (it understands Workload Identity env vars) and request an Entra access token with scope `api://atlas-wif/.default` (your Application ID URI).
+The token’s JWT `aud` will be the app client ID GUID; that is what Atlas checks against IdP Audience.

 ```js title="mongo.js"
 import { DefaultAzureCredential } from "@azure/identity";